 I believe you may make suggestions sometimes to get the client thinking but it should never be presented as advice.

-This doesn’t come naturally to a lot of people, yet a huge proportion of coaching is now done over the phone or online via Skype, Zoom or similar.
-At some time you are bound to have a phone or online session or catch up, even if you are a face-to-face coach.
-Here's a discussion on some of the options for delivering your coaching.
+Although online doesn’t come naturally to a lot of people, a huge proportion of coaching is now done over the phone or online via Skype, Zoom or similar, especially with the Covid-19 pandemic.

 Have you been coached yourself?

-If not I would really recommend recommend having a few coaching sessions with a trained coach.
+If not I strongly recommend having a few coaching sessions with a trained life coach.
+Ensure that they have been trained by a reputable coaching school.
 Experiencing good coaching from a qualified coach will give you a good taste of what life coaching is really about.
+Discover more...